draios/sysdig-inspect/README.md

 Latest version: 0.1.1.

-You can download the installer from http://download.sysdig.com/dev/sysdig-inspect/Sysdig+Inspect-0.1.1.dmg.
+1. Download the application from http://download.sysdig.com/dev/sysdig-inspect/Sysdig+Inspect-0.1.1.zip
+2. Extract the ZIP file
+3. Right click and "Open"

 **Note**: At this time Sysdig Inspect can be installed on OSX only.